Skip to main content

 La Suite Chemical Peel

 If brighter, fresher, flawless skin is your goal, a chemical peel might just be for you.
 We sat down with La Suite Founder and Expert Aesthetician Rhea Souhleris Grous to learn all about one of our most requested treatments, Chemical Peels.
-Read on to learn about what they are, who should get them, recovery time and the many benefits.

 WHAT IS A CHEMICAL PEEL?